• Skip to primary navigation

 Calories: 320kcal

-A vegetarian Mushroom Wellington served with roasted vegetables.
+A vegetarian Mushroom Wellington served on a platter with roasted vegetables.

 Mushroom WellingtonMushroom Wellington